Superrehtard/old_diaspora_wiki/Welcoming-Committee.md

 * Try to make your welcome message relevant to their interests (i.e. "Hey, fellow #art fanatic!"  or, "Cool, I dig #android development as well!")
 * Keep the welcoming "fresh".
 By this, we mean switching up the welcoming message.
 Maybe to one user, we might say "Welcome to Diaspora, {name}!", and to another, we might say "Hey there {name}!
 Great to see another friendly face on Diaspora!"
 * If someone doesn't seem to have the wording "...and I am interested in {tags}", suggest that they follow some tags, noting that those tags will appear in their stream.
 (The hashtags populated in a newcomer's #NewHere message includes the tags that they are following.)

+Are you #NewHere and just need some help? see [FAQ](https://github.com/diaspora/diaspora/wiki/FAQ-for-Users)